Airmiee/BUSINESS-EXPANSION-BUSINESS-INTELLIGENCE-DASHBOARD/README.md

 ### Components of the Dashboard:

-* Location Progress Bar
+* Location Progress Bar.
-* Conversion Rate by Locations
+* Conversion Rate by Locations.
-* Resgistration and Activated by Candidate Locations
+* Registration and Activated by Candidate Locations.
-* Total Revenue: Daily, Monthly, and Yearly
+* Total Revenue: Daily, Monthly, and Yearly.
-* Session by Location Category
+* Session by Location Category.
-* Total Registrations by Reg Month
+* Total Registrations by Reg Month.

 ### Conclusion: